derekmerck/diana2/apps/diana-cli/README.md

 ```
 Usage: diana-cli fiup [OPTIONS] COLLECTION PATH REGISTRY DEST

-  Collect files in a study by COLLECTION (accession number) using a PATH
+  Collect files in a study by COLLECTION (accession number or "ALL") using a
-  REGISTRY, and send to DEST.
+  PATH REGISTRY, and send to DEST.

 Options:
   -p, --pool_size INTEGER  Worker threads